Quin-Ng/Quin-Ng/README.md

  Hello, I'm Quin.
 </h3>

-I am a former Financial Services Assurance Associate with a passion for finance and consulting.
+I am a Financial Services Associate with an audit expertise and a passion for finance and data analytics.

 I'm keen on leveraging data analytics and machine learning to improve financial analysis.